xerial/silk/index.md

 <strong>Warning</strong> This site is still in a preliminary state.
 Some pages linked from here may be missing and their writing is now in progress.
 </div>

-## Silk: Smart cluster computing for data scientists.
+## Silk: Streaming Cluster Computing

 Silk is an open-source cluster computing platform for data scientists, written in Scala.